Guilty of Plagiarism

 This first screenshot is from my website, and the second is from Lumina Jewellery.

-Regarding the design of their website, there were far too many similarities for it to be just another coincidence.
-In May 2015, my website was updated, but the design they had copied was the previous version.
+In May 2015, my website was updated, but the design they copied was the previous version.
 This also enabled me to pinpoint quite accurately when the plagiarism began.

 Their choice of colours was also uncannily similar to what I used for Stone Mania.
-Their logo had clearly been designed for them and unsurprisingly, featured an octagon-like shape.
+Their logo had clearly been designed for them and, unsurprisingly, featured an octagon-like shape.

 Stone Mania company logo ""